backdrop-contrib/ip_geoloc/README.txt

 Statistics, section System, verify that the access log is enabled.
 Select the "Discard access logs older than" option as you please.
 "Never" is good.

-3. Visit the IP Geolocation configuration page at Configuration >> IP Geolocation.
+3. Visit the IPGV&M configuration page at Configuration >> IP Geolocation V&M
 If you don't see any errors or warnings (usually yellow) you're good to proceed.
 Don't worry about any of the configuration options for now, the defaults are fine.